graphme-app/website/src/pages/docs/user/saved-graphs.md

 ## Saving a graph

-To create a saved graph from Slack, the command looks like:
+To create a saved graph in Slack, the command looks like:

 ```
 @dot graph save <alias> as <query>